 While the Greenway is an asset to our neighborhood, there are some modifications and improvements that would make the Greenway a stronger transit link in our Urban Village, particularly from 85th Street North.
 The Greenway north of 85th St. does not have sidewalks, so pedestrians walk in the middle of the street.
-This same section is also prone to flooding and can become impassable in the rainy season.
+This same section is also prone to flooding and can become impassable to pedestrians, bikes and cars in the rainy season.
 And, the design of the crosswalk at 85th and 17th has led to much easier and safer pedestrian access, however it has resulted in traffic back-up on 85th driving West towards 15th with cars cutting through neighborhoods and down allies and blocking intersections.
 Cars, and particularly Metro busses regularly resort to driving on the curb to bypass the long line of traffic that has been narrowed to a single lane due to curb bulbs.
 Driving on the sidewalks is unsafe for pedestrians, and the traffic back-ups are frustrating for drivers who have few other East/West options.

 Most of the streets North of 85th Ave NW – almost half of Crown Hill Urban Village – do not have sidewalks.